rocktronica/OneFileCMS/readme.markdown

 ### 3.1.6 thru 3.1.8

 - Converted bulk of rest of code into functions (easier to work with).
-- Resolved issue (I hope) with differing versions of PHP and how magic_quotes & stripslashes are handeled.
+- Resolved issue (I hope) with differing versions of PHP and how magic_quotes & stripslashes are handled.

 ### 3.1.2 thru 3.1.5

 - Added file size limits to the Edit/View page.
 (Some browsers don't like large files in an HTML textarea.)
-- Added some data validation to _GET parameters
+- Added some data validation to $_GET parameters
 - Some misc code cleanup & organization etc.
 - And other misc stuff...

 ### 3.1.1

-- Fixed minor issue with data encoding of file to exit in &lt;textarea>
+- Fixed minor issue with data encoding of file for editting in a &lt;textarea>

 ### 3.1